About

 Conrad Kunadu

 Conrad is a graduate student studying for the MPhil in International Relations at Trinity College, Oxford.
 His research focuses on the implications of dual-use technologies on great power strategy with a focus on bioweapons.
 Formerly, he was a Biosecurity Research Fellow taking part in the Existential Risk Alliance Fellowship.
 Conrad previously worked in operations at a startup and project management at non-profits.
-Conrad is ultimately excited about launch impactful biosecurity projects.
+Conrad is ultimately excited about launching impactful biosecurity projects.

 In his spare time, Conrad loves music, DJing, weightlifting and food.
 He loves learning and has interests ranging from philosophy to physics.